The Moon Is Often Referred To As A Dead, Barren World, But I Think This Is Not Necessarily The Case

 With the collaboration of Judie Glick, Kuniko Yamamoto, Naomi Sawada and Anne Morrell Robinson.

 The Contemporary Art Gallery presents a unique one-night installation by Toronto-based artist Diane Borsato.
-Evolving from a research visit to Vancouver in summer 2016 as part of our Burrard Marina Field House Studio Residency Program, Borsato will work with members of the Japanese flower arranging (Ikebana) community in Vancouver to develop The Moon Is Often Referred To As a Dead, Barren World, But I Think This Is Not Necessarily The Case.
+Evolving from a research visit to Vancouver in summer 2016 as part of our Burrard Marina Field House Studio Residency Program, Borsato worked with members of the Japanese flower arranging (Ikebana) community in Vancouver to develop The Moon Is Often Referred To As a Dead, Barren World, But I Think This Is Not Necessarily The Case.

 Typical of her practice, Borsato often works with amateur organizations – mycologists, astronomers, beekeepers – in projects that examine social and sensorial modes of knowing.
 She has been practicing and researching Sogetsu Ikebana for several years.